HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 For contrast, only 12% of desktop and mobile websites utilize the `prefers-color-scheme` media query, which is up from 8% in 2022.
 To enhance content readability it is a good practice to allow your users to adjust display modes.
 The prefers-color-scheme query enables browsers to detect the user's preferred color scheme, supporting light and dark modes.
 The `prefers-contrast` query is valuable for users with low vision or photosensitivity by enabling high contrast modes.

-Support for <a href="https://developer.mozilla.org/docs/Web/CSS/@media/forced-colors"><code>forced-contrast</code></a> increased about 4% in 2024 to about 14% for desktop.
+Support for <a href="https://developer.mozilla.org/docs/Web/CSS/@media/forced-colors"><code>forced-contrast</code></a> increased about 4% in 2024 to 14% for desktop.
 Forced Colors Mode is an accessibility feature designed to enhance text readability through improved color contrast.
 When activated, the user's operating system takes control of most color-related styles, overriding website color settings.
 This mode disables common patterns like background images to ensure more predictable text-to-background contrast.

 The most well-known implementation is Windows' High Contrast Mode, now called <a hreflang="en" href="https://support.microsoft.com/en-us/topic/fedc744c-90ac-69df-aed5-c8a90125e696">Contrast Themes</a>.
 These themes offer alternative color palettes with low and high contrast options, and allow users to customize the system colors to their preference.
 Use of `-ms-high-contrast` has decreased slightly in 2024 to about 23%.
 This can be emulated in <a hreflang="en" href="https://blogs.windows.com/msedgedev/2024/04/29/deprecating-ms-high-contrast/">Edge</a> and <a href="https://developer.chrome.com/docs/devtools/rendering/emulate-css/">Chrome</a>, so it is now easier to test.

 ## Navigation

 When discussing website navigation, it's crucial to recognize that users may employ a range of methods and input devices.
 Some might use a mouse to scroll, while others may rely on a keyboard, switch control device, or screen reader to navigate through headings.
 When designing a website, it's essential to ensure it functions effectively for all users, regardless of the device or assistive technology they use.
 Wide-screen TV's and voice interfaces (like Siri and Amazon Alexa) both place challenges on how we design our navigation.
-Building a good semantic structure into a site helps screen reader users navigate a site, but also helps so many other types of technology.
+Building a good semantic structure into a site helps screen reader users navigate a site, but also helps users of many other types of technology.

 ### Focus indication

-Focus indication is crucial for users who navigate websites primarily using a keyboard.
+Focus indication is crucial for users who navigate websites primarily using a keyboard and some alternative navigation devices.
 WebAim has some great resources on assistive technology for <a hreflang="en" href="https://webaim.org/articles/motor/assistive">individuals with limited motor abilities</a>.
-These devices are also customized to the user to maximize what they can control.
+These devices are also customized by the user to maximize what they can control.
 There are a lot of similarities between how visible focus styles and focus order are managed with these devices, but it may be different than for keyboard only users.

 Most automated tests do not test for focus order or keyboard traps.
-Lighthouse can not tell you that your site is keyboard navigable, all it can do is tell you that it isn't, in case your site fails some basic tests which are essential.
+Lighthouse can not tell you that your site is keyboard navigable.
+All it can do is tell you that it isn't if your site fails some basic tests which are essential.
 Lighthouse uses <a hreflang="en" href="https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md">Deques' axe rules</a> to evaluate best practices.
 Even with a perfect score for focus indication, you need to test your pages manually.
 Lighthouse recommends testing for:

 - <a href="https://developer.chrome.com/docs/lighthouse/accessibility/focus-traps">Focus traps</a>
 - <a href="https://developer.chrome.com/docs/lighthouse/accessibility/focusable-controls">Interactive controls are keyboard focusable</a>